1. Introduction

 This approach requires processes, tools and especially technical expertise to translate consumption into business decisions.

 5.2.
-As Skyone helps reduce up to 40% of cloud costs
+How Skyone helps reduce cloud costs by up to 40%

 At Skyone , Finops is part of the delivery.
 Our goal is not just to support the infrastructure, but to ensure that it is operating at its best cost-effective .
 For this, we apply a series of practices integrated with the client's journey: